meetoseh/backend/docs/db/daily_events.md

 -   `id (integer primary key)`: the internal identifier for the row
 -   `uid (text unique not null)`: the primary external identifier for the row.
 The uid prefix is `de`: see [uid_prefixes](../uid_prefixes.md).
--   `available_at (real not null)`: when this daily event becomes available in seconds since the unix epoch.
+-   `available_at (real null)`: when this daily event becomes available in seconds since the unix epoch, or null if it has not been scheduled yet.
 Note that the time is important.
+    This is generally unique, but if there are duplicates, break ties for which is available by preferring a lower uid
 -   `created_at (real not null)`: when this record was created in seconds since the unix epoch

 ## Schema